Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 a close up shot of a tall container Pineapple Spears in Malibu Rum with a piece of pineapple taken out

-These adult pineapple spears in Malibu rum are the latest Tiktok sensation, and now you can make them at home.
+These adult pineapple spears in Malibu rum are a Tiktok sensation, and now you can make them at home.
 We love how easy it is to whip up this fun boozy treat.
 Serve them to the grown-ups at your next party for a unique and refreshing appetizer.

 Pineapple Malibu FAQs